pb111/Hypothesis-Testing-Project/README.md

 # Hypothesis Testing Project

 **Hypothesis testing** is a statistical tool to test an assumption regarding the population parameter.
 This project is dedicated towards `hypothesis testing`.
-In this project, I have discussed `hypothesis testing`, `p-value`, `significance level`, `types of errors in hypothesis testing`, `one-tailed test`, `two-tailed test` and `z  test`.
+In this project, I have discussed `hypothesis testing`, `p-value`, `significance level`, `types of errors in hypothesis testing`, `one-tailed test` and `two-tailed test`.

 ===============================================================================